Dynamics of Pakistan-U.S. Relationship

-Author Recent Posts Minahil Changez Latest posts by Minahil Changez (see all) Dynamics of Pakistan-U.S. Relationship – November 15, 2024 Reflection of 26th Constitutional Amendment – November 11, 2024 Is there a Need for Constitutional Court in Pakistan? – October 30, 2024
+Author Recent Posts Minahil Changez Latest posts by Minahil Changez (see all) How Smog is threatening human security in Pakistan? – December 3, 2024 Dynamics of Pakistan-U.S. Relationship – November 15, 2024 Reflection of 26th Constitutional Amendment – November 11, 2024

 Pakistan and the United States have shared a complex and often turbulent relationship, rooted in a blend of strategic interests, military alliances, and conflicting political priorities.
 While the two countries have collaborated on various regional and global issues, such as the war on terror and the containment of Soviet influence during the Cold War, their relationship has also been marked by periods of deep mistrust, policy differences, and diverging national interests.
 The challenges in Pakistan-US relations stem from a mixture of geopolitical, military, and economic factors that continue to shape their often-tenuous partnership.